-Zucchini was first brought to the United States in the 1920 by Italian immigrants, and is today one of the most widely-sold and utilized vegetables on the market.
+Zucchini was first brought to the United States in 1920 by Italian immigrants and is today one of the most widely-sold and utilized vegetables on the market.
 It’s a delicious and incredibly versatile vegetable, with numerous ways to enjoy its mild, earthy flavor.

 What You Should Know About Zucchini

 Almost everyone likes zucchini, but few know that they are a subspecies of the garden pumpkin, and botanically belong to the pumpkin family.
 If you let them grow, zucchinis can reach an impressive size like their pumpkin relatives; one fully-grown fruit can weigh up to 2.5 pounds!
-However, zucchinis are usually harvested when they are about 6-12 centimetres long and weigh about 3.5-7 oz.
+However, zucchinis are usually harvested when they are about 5 -10 inches long and weigh about 3.5 - 7 ounces.

 The first to cultivate zucchini as a new variety and subspecies of the garden pumpkin were the Italians.
-They traditionally celebrate May 7th as the day of the zucchini to this day, because the sowing of the pumpkin relative begins in April.
+They traditionally celebrate May 7th as the Day of the Zucchini to this day, because the sowing begins in April.

 Whether green or yellow, large or miniature, zucchini taste slightly nutty, earthy but mild.

-Zucchinis generally have dark green, light green or yellow skin.
-Recently round zucchini have become very popular, also called the “rondini”, which are great for stuffing and stewing.
+Zucchinis generally have dark green, light green, or yellow skin.
+Recently round zucchini have become very popular, also called “rondini”, which are great for stuffing and stewing.
 Baby zucchinis have also secured a role in award-winning gastronomy, as the smaller the zucchini the more tender it tends to be.

 How Healthy Are Zucchinis?